subyoung/Segmentation_UKB/README.md

-echo "$n files have been located" echo "T1 file paths have been written to $input_file_path" echo "Output file paths have been written to $output_file_path" echo "QC metrics paths have been written to $qc_file"
+echo "$n files have been located" echo "T1 file paths have been written to $input_file_path" echo "Output file paths have been written to $output_file_path" echo "QC metrics paths have been written to $qc_file_path"

 # Run your Python script